takaakit/uml-diagram-for-ddd-example-in-evans-book/README.md

 <a href="https://takaakit.github.io/uml-diagram-for-ddd-example-in-evans-book/User-system interaction/diagram_map.html?highlight=0" title="User-system interaction"><img src="./User-system interaction/diagram_map.svg" /></a>

 ## Domain model overview
 This class diagram illustrates the basic elements of the domain model and their relationships.
-The layout of the elements in the domain model is based on the diagram presented in the [dddsample-core](https://github.com/citerus/dddsample-core) project.
+The layout of the elements in the domain model is based on the diagram presented in the dddsample-core project.
+Attributes and operations are hidden to focus on understanding the elements and their relationships.
+If you want to see them, open the model file using the modeling tool Astah.
 <a href="https://takaakit.github.io/uml-diagram-for-ddd-example-in-evans-book/Domain model overview/diagram_map.html?highlight=0" title="Domain model overview"><img src="./Domain model overview/diagram_map.svg" /></a>

 ## Domain objects for "ABC123" cargo